-- (d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year. - (e) According to information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) (a) The inventory, except goods-in-transit and stocks lying with third parties, has been physically verified by the management during the year.
+- (d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year. - (e) According to information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act.
+1988 and rules made thereunder - (a) The inventory, except goods-in-transit and stocks lying with (ii) third parties, has been physically verified by the management during the year.
 For stocks lying with third parties at the yearend, written confirmations have been obtained and for goodsin-transit subsequent evidence of receipts has been linked with inventory records.
 In our opinion, the frequency of such verification is reasonable and procedures and coverage as followed by management were appropriate.
-No discrepancies were noticed on verification between the physical stocks and the book records that were more than 10% in the aggregate of each class of inventory.
+No discrepancies - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has been sanctioned working capital limits in excess of five crore rupees, in aggregate, from banks or financial institutions on the basis of security of current assets.